RohitVyavahare2001/GENAI-Powered-Interview-Platform/README.md

-# THIS IS NOT YET COMPLETED
+# THIS IS NOT YET COMPLETED (Full scale application)

 # Trying to build a realtime application where :
 ```
 i.Admin configures the interview by providing the candidate’s details (CV, JD,system prompt).